 What commandment is the foremost of all?
 Jesus answered, “The foremost is: HEAR, O ISRAEL!
 THE LORD OUR GOD IS ONE LORD; AND YOU SHALL LOVE THE LORD YOUR GOD WITH ALL YOUR HEART, AND WITH ALL YOUR SOUL, AND WITH ALL YOUR MIND, AND WITH ALL YOUR STRENGTH.
 The second is this: YOU SHALL LOVE YOUR NEIGHBOR AS YOURSELF.
 There is no other commandment greater than these.”
 (Mark 12:28-31)

 In response to a certain lawyer’s recitation of the Great Commandment, Jesus said, in Luke 10:28: You have answered correctly; do this, and you will live.
 Does this mean that, in both the Old Testament and the New, a person can hope to receive salvation by meticulously following the instructions of the Great Commandment?
-Is this, even remotely, a feasible path to salvation given that we are all born with a sin nature and embrace sin as soon as we are able?
+Is obedience to the Great Commandment, even remotely, a feasible path to salvation given that we are all born with a sin nature and embrace sin as soon as we are able?
 The answer to both questions is NO. Fortunately for us, God offers an alternate soteriology or plan of salvation.
-The core beliefs can be stated as:
+The relevant core beliefs of Christianity can be stated as:

 Every person since Adam and Eve, except Jesus Christ, was born with a sin nature and no person, except Jesus Christ, has lived a sinless life.
 (T)